Updated July 26, 2018

-- We and our partners (e.g., medical centers, healthcare companies, medical websites) may occasionally offer newsletters or other publications focused on specific medical conditions that you might want to receive.
+- We and our partners (e.g., medical centers, healthcare companies, medical websites and applications) may occasionally offer newsletters or other publications focused on specific medical conditions that you might want to receive.
 If you ask to receive a newsletter, we will use your contact information to deliver the material you request.

 - Data Partners.
 Acurian partners with several companies that gather opted-in information from consumers, which include self-reported health information.
 If you have provided Personal Information to one of our Data Partners (including information on your health, purchasing habits, or lifestyle) indicated an interest in clinical research studies or health information, and opted in to receive information of interest from third parties, we may receive your Personal Information from the Data Partner.

 - Public Records.
 In some circumstances, we may link the information you have provided to our Data Partners with publicly available data about you, such as public directory phone numbers.

 - Lifestyle-based Analytics.
 In some circumstances, we may contact you by mail regarding potential clinical studies where information you voluntarily provided to our Data Partners or publicly available information suggests on the basis of analysis of various demographic and societal trends that you might benefit from such studies.

 - Messaging Services.
 If you enroll in a clinical trial and expressly consent to receiving study information and messages, we will provide you with appointment reminders, study instructions, and other important study instructions.
 In addition, we may exchange relevant health information with the study doctor and staff in order to provide these services.